Index Files

 Keep README.md for Dual Purpose: If your repository README is also suitable as docs landing page, use

-README.mdand skipindex.md. -
+README.mdand skipindex.md.
+Both are normalized to_index.mdby the pipeline. -

-Section Organization: Always provide
+Section Organization: Provide

 Front Matter: Add proper front matter to control titles, descriptions, and ordering in navigation.
+The pipeline merges user front matter with auto-generated fields.

 Examples